Action of 18 August 1798: Background

 Having won the battle, Nelson needed to send despatches to his commander, Vice-Admiral Earl St. Vincent reporting on the destruction of the French Mediterranean fleet.
 These messages were entrusted to Captain Edward Berry, who had served as Nelson's flag captain on HMS Vanguard during the battle.
-Thompson was ordered to escort Berry to St. Vincent, believed to be with the blockade squadron off Cadiz, in Leander.
+Thompson was ordered to escort Berry to St. Vincent, believed to be with the blockade squadron off Cádiz, in Leander.
 Although Leander had not suffered serious damage in the battle, Thompson had manning problems: casualties from the Battle of Santa Cruz de Tenerife in July 1797 had never been replaced, 14 men had been wounded in the battle at Aboukir Bay and two officers and fifty men had been detached to man the captured French prizes.
 This left Thompson with just 282 men on board Leander.
 Following Nelson's orders, Thompson sailed on 5 August.

 Battle

 Commodor Louis-Jean-Nicolas Lejoille, portrait by Antoine Maurin.